konflux-ci/konflux-build-cli/docs/integration-tests.md

  - `LocalRegistry`: whether to use local conteinerazed registry or quay.io.
    See [image registry for integration tests](#image-registry-for-integration-tests) section for more details.

+Also, there are the following environment variables:
+- `KBC_TEST_CONTAINER_TOOL` defines which container engine to use if both `docker` and `podman` installed.
+- `ZOT_REGISTRY_PORT` changes the port Zot registry is run on.
+  Note, after changing the port, it's required to edit or regenerate `zot-config.json`.

 ## Integration test structure for a command

-Intagration tests for each CLI sub command should have a [common run function](#common-run-function-for-a-command).
+Integration tests for each CLI sub command should have a [common run function](#common-run-function-for-a-command).
 It's used to setup and run the test container the same way for all [test cases](#integration-test-cases-for-a-command).
 It takes command arguments data and should return the command results, if any.
 Actually it represents the CLI sub command run in CI.